-Each player starts with a Main Character, such as Dr. Britt Baker D.M.D. or Thunder Rosa.
-During the game, you'll play resources and recruit Supporting Characters like Sting or Ricky Starks.
+Each player starts with a Main Character, such as Luke Cage or Taskmaster.
+During the game, you'll play resources and recruit Supporting Characters like She Hulk or Bullseye.
 You'll organize your characters into a formation with your front row characters protecting back row characters.
 You'll make solo and team attacks against your enemies in order to stun and KO them.
 You'll play Plot Twists to enhance your team or hurt your opponent's.
 You'll play Locations your characters can use for their Super Powers.
-Your Main Character will earn Experience Points and Level Up to dominate the ring.
+Your Main Character will earn Experience Points and Level Up to dominate the battlefield.
 Finally, you'll KO your opponent's Main Character (or they'll KO yours).

 Don't worry, we'll walk you through all of this.
-First let's go over the different card types in Vs. System® 2PCG®.
+First let's go over the different card types in Vs. $System^ 2PCG^$.